-In cases where a household has more than one type of toilet facility, record the type of facility that is usually used.
+In cases where a household has more than one type of toilet facility, record the better/ best type of facility.
+For example, if the household has both a pit latrine and a flush toilet, code the response as flush toilet.

-Flush toilet linked to BWS sewer system: A flush toilet, which fills from a piped water supply and empties into a sewerage disposal system.
+Flush toilet linked to BWS sewer system

+A flush toilet, which fills from a piped water supply and empties into a sewerage disposal system.

-Flush toilet linked to septic tank: This is similar in some ways to the previous option.
+Flush toilet linked to septic tank

+This is similar in some ways to the previous option.
 The system is also water borne but is not linked to sewer.
-Instead, it empties into a septic tank or soak-away.
+Instead, it empties into a septic tank or soakaway.

-Pit latrine, ventilated and elevated: Toilet facility constructed with a structure located atop a septic tank at least three feet high with a vent stack extending from the inside.
+Pit latrine, ventilated and elevated

+Toilet facility constructed with a structure located atop a septic tank at least three feet high with a vent stack extending from the inside.

-Pit latrine, ventilated and not elevated: Toilet facility constructed with a vent stack extending from an elevated structure, which is placed directly over the pit (a hole dug in the ground).
+Pit latrine, ventilated and not elevated

+Toilet facility constructed with a vent stack extending from an elevated structure, which is placed directly over the pit (a hole dug in the ground).

-Pit latrine, not ventilated and not elevated: A hole in the ground with a seat on top.
+Pit latrine, not ventilated and not elevated

+A hole in the ground with a seat on top.